Advestis/adrubix/README.md

 - **Metadata for rows**

-  Index of these metadata should correspond to the <ins>index</ins> of main data (at least partially, in which case the plot will only keep the matching rows).
+  Index of these metadata should correspond to the **index** of main data (at least partially, in which case the plot will only keep the matching rows).

   - _Example A : column 1 = gene group, column 2 = gene_